Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Which Contexts are ``Default''?

 \subsection{Methodology}

-To investigate these implicit biases, we first define a list of contextual attributes and corresponding follow-up QAs (listed in Table~\ref{tab:default_context_qa} and based on Figure~\ref{fig:taxonomy}).
-For each attribute, we first filter those queries where this attribute is important to respond to the query and where the query is independent of the answer choices.
-For instance, a query such as "\textit{What is distillation in machine learning?}" would be included for the attribute "User Expertise".
+To investigate these implicit biases, we first define a list of contextual attributes and corresponding follow-up QAs (listed in Table~\ref{tab:default_context_qa} and based on Table~\ref{tab:taxonomy}).
+For each attribute, we first filter for those queries where this attribute is important to respond to the query and where the query is independent of the answer choices.
+For instance, a query such as "\textit{What is distillation in machine learning?}" would correspond to the attribute "User Expertise".
 Filtering is done using \texttt{GPT-4o} on 23,935 queries from all 5 datasets used in earlier experiments (prompt in Table~\ref{tab:query_followup_evaluation_prompt}).
 We then sample up to 1000 filtered queries randomly for each attribute and generate default responses (without context) for these queries using a candidate model.

 To evaluate these default responses, we ask an automatic evaluator to provide absolute ratings for the default response (on a scale of 1-5) for response relevance for every value of each contextual attribute (prompt in Table~\ref{tab:response_quality_rating_prompt}).
 For instance, for a contextual attribute like "User Expertise", the evaluator would be asked to provide a rating for every possible value of this attribute ("Complete beginner", "Basic Understanding", ... , "Expert").
 We then compute the average rating for every value of each contextual attribute and plot these trends in Figure~\ref{fig:default_contexts}.
 These results use \texttt{GPT-4o} as the candidate model, and \texttt{Gemini-1.5-Pro} as the evaluator.